spiffe/go-spiffe/examples/svid-watcher/README.md

 ```

 After checking for errors, the client is started with the `Start` method.
-It opens a stream to the workload API on separated go routine.
+It opens a stream to the workload API on a separated go routine.

 ```go
 err = x509SVIDClient.Start()